 The first Word file below gives the text of the extracts in Wheelock's Latin Reader from Pliny the Younger's letters, with interlinear glossing in English and some notes and illustrations added.
-Letters or letter extracts included are 1.1, 1.6, 1.9, 1.12, 2.6 (1-5), 6.16 (on the death of his uncle, Pliny the Elder, in the 79 A.D. eruption of Vesuvius), 6.24, 7.5, 8.9, 10.96 (seeking Trajan's advice on dealing with Chritians) and 10.97 (Trajan's reply).
+Letters or letter extracts included are 1.1, 1.6, 1.9, 1.12, 2.6 (1-5), 6.16 (on the death of his uncle, Pliny the Elder, in the 79 A.D. eruption of Vesuvius), 6.24, 7.5, 8.9, 10.96 (seeking Trajan's advice on dealing with Christians) and 10.97 (Trajan's reply).
 The file should be used in conjunction with the notes in the Wheelock volume itself.
 For a translation into idiomatic English, see the slightly modified on-line version of Firth's 19oo edition, which is available on the Attalus site.

 The second document below includes the full text and interlinear glossing of Pliny's letter (6.16) on Pliny the Elder's death as well as his subsequent letter (6.20) on his own and his mother’s experiences at the time.
 There are also two short, modern letters discussing the 2014 film `Pompeii' and posted in the `Grex Latine Loquentium' email forum.

 For the recently discovered inscription, which strongly suggests the eruption took place in October rather than August as the accepted text of Pliny states, see a 2018 BBC report.
+Note, however, that Foss believes the inscription may well date from before 79.

 Como (ancient Comum), Pliny's birthplace on Lake Como (ancient Larius) in northern Italy https://en.wikipedia.org/wiki/Como#/media/File:Como_and_it's_lake.jpg